Wall Street and the dollar tumble as investors retreat further from the United States

 Trump talked again on Monday about a slowing for the U.S. economy that could be coming unless "Mr. Too Late, a major loser, lowers interest rates."

-A move to fire Powell would likely send another bolt of fear through financial markets.
+A move to fire Powell would likely send a huge bolt of fear through financial markets.
 While investors always love lower interest rates, because they boost prices for stocks and other investments, the larger worry would be that a less independent Fed would be less effective at keeping inflation under control in the long run.
-Such a move would further weaken, if not kill, the United States’ reputation as the world’s safest place to keep cash.
+Such a move could further weaken, if not kill, the United States’ reputation as the world’s safest place to keep cash.

 On Wall Street, several Big Tech stocks helped lead indexes lower ahead of their latest earnings reports due later this week.

+Nvidia fell 5.6% and was on track for a third straight drop after disclosing that new U.S. export limits on chips to China could hurt its first-quarter results by $5.5 billion.
+It was the single heaviest weight on the S&P 500 500.
+A 3.5% drop for Apple, 2.5% fall for Microsoft and 3.6% slide for Amazon were close behind.

+It was another wipeout on Wall Street, and 97% of the stocks within the S&P 500 were falling.

-On the winning side of Wall Street were Discover Financial Services and Capital One Financial, which jumped after the U.S. government approved their proposed merger.
+Among the few gainers was Discover Financial Services, which climbed after the U.S. government approved its proposed merger with Capital One Financial.

 In the bond market, shorter-term Treasury yields fell as investors keep alive hopes that the Fed may cut its main overnight interest rate later this year in order to support the economy.

-Longer-term yields swiveled up and down, though, as doubts continue to rise about the United States' standing in the global economy.
+Longer-term yields swiveled up and down, though, as doubts continue to rise about the United States' standing in the global economy because of Trump's moves.

 The U.S. dollar’s value, meanwhile, fell against the euro, Japanese yen, the Swiss franc and other currencies.